ArshadChowdhury/react_calculator/README.md

 # React Calculator
-## This is a react calculator built from scratch
+## I built a react calculator from scratch
 ## It has reusable component as I've used button component many many times.
 ### It also have some hooks & math logic built here
 ## Here's a preview of the app -